petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/managing-claritys-digital-assets.md

    !!! tip
        If you're having difficulty finding the image, use the search bar.

-1. In the configuration side panel, go to the *Link* tab and configure these settings:
+1. In the configuration side panel, go to the *Link* tab and configure these settings for the image-square element:

    | Tab  | Setting | Value |
    |:-----|:--------|:------|